ExtendScript/extendscriptr/README.md

 We recommend using it as a local dependency\*

 - `npm install extendscriptr --save-dev`
-- `./node_modules/.bin/extendscriptr --script src/scripts/helloWorld.js --output dist/helloWord.js`
+- `extendscriptr --script src/scripts/helloWorld.js --output dist/helloWord.js`
 - open the outputted file with ExtendScript Toolkit OR place your script in the relevant application script folder
 - run it

-\* a _global install is currently not working due to the fact that ExtendScript is missing to many functions.
-See [this issue](https://github.com/ExtendScript/extendscriptr/issues/22)_

 ### Watch mode